Damitwhy/NA-Share/README.md

 ## Bugs & Fixes
 - **Open and Un-closed Tag**
   - I Know Right?
 So this is the bane of every programmer, coder or what ever we call our selves.
-So through the project when testing error messages would indicate that I's missed ending tags or some times i'd notice a div wasn't displaying properly so bugs were a constant manageable reality, These errors in code if missed first whilst working on feature were revealed in the testing stages.
+So through the project when testing error messages would indicate that I'd missed ending tags or some times I'd notice a div wasn't displaying properly so bugs were a constant manageable reality, These errors in code if missed first whilst working on feature were revealed in the testing stages.
   - CSS can be a nightmare and picking through code line by line is sometimes the only option, at one point Jigsaw-w3 kept telling me that the error was with ID blah and I couldn't for the life of me find it, until I deleted the ID completely only to find I'd cloned the same code at the bottom of the page where the error actually was.
 - **Current Errors/Bugs**
   - During testing it has been discovered through Dev-tools and confirmed with Jigsaw-w3 that some Style sheets have issues but these styles are held by FontAwesome and Bootstrap so its difficult to understand why all styles still work and do what they're supposed to...